golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 * Run `Fix Geometry` on both sets save output as .gpkg `fx-haz-2002` and `fx-th-2002`

 * Drag and drop import Trestle Project (TP) boundary file, sourced from USFS Eldorado National Forest, accept QGIS default CRS transform. `TrestleProjectBoundary.gdb.zip`

+* Drag and drop import burn severity data provided by USFS: `121721_CaldorTrestleDataRequest > Caldor20211215.gdb` using only the `Caldor_SoilBurnSeverity` layer.
+More information about what this type of burn severity analysis indicates is [available here](https://inciweb.nwcg.gov/incident/article/7842/66601/).

+* Repair the layer using `Fix geometries` saving the layer as `fx-burn-severity` using the .gpkg extension.

 ### Analysis
 * Run `Overlap Analysis` on each `fx-` layer using TP boundary as the overlay layer.